-General Availability with Focused Run for SAP Solution Manager 1.0 FP01.
-The Release Notes are available in SAP Help Portal of Focused Run.
+General Availability with SAP Focused Run 1.0 FP01.
+The Release Notes are available in SAP Help Portal of SAP Focused Run.

-Note: The below configuration steps are shown from Focused Run 2.0 FP02.
+Note: The below configuration steps are shown from SAP Focused Run 2.0 FP02.

 It is possible to configure aggregation of System Monitoring data from System Analysis Configuration application available under Advanced Root Cause Analysis.